dcchivian/KGB/README.md

 ### Genome View Mode
 ![KGB Genome Mode](https://raw.github.com/dcchivian/KGB/master/img/KGB_example_1_genome_mode.png "KGB Genome Mode")

 Genome Mode shows only the primary Contig.
 Navigation can be accomplished by clicking on the "circle" representation of the Contig.
-The viewed window is indicated by a red region.
+The viewed window is indicated by a red region (note, it may be hard to see if the genome slice is small).

 #### Example Configuration
 The bare minimum configuration for KGB is to provide a single contig to browse.